-What is a blade hardness and what's the optimal hardness for Japanese kitchen knives?
+What is a blade hardness for Japanese kitchen knives?

 One of the most important characteristics when choosing a kitchen knife is the hardness of the blade.
 The sharpness of the cutting edge and the period of its resistance to bluntness largely depend on blade hardness.
 Let's figure out what the hardness of a solid Japanese kitchen knife should be and how it is determined.